 So, if sticking to a tight budget is one of your primary objectives, the best way to go is to search for yourself and to ask a French-speaking friend for help when it comes to negotiations.

 Unlike in the UK, not using an agent is quite a common thing in France.
-Only about half of all property sales in France are done through property agents.
+Only about half of all property sales in France are made through property agents.
 However, when foreigners buy properties, the majority do use agents and notaires.

-Working with a property agent (agent immobilier)
+Working with a property agent (agent immobiliser)

 Law regulations concerning property agents are pretty strict in France.
 Agents must be professionally qualified and have indemnity insurance.

-Licences are issued if all of the following conditions are met:
+Licenses are issued if all of the following conditions are met: